-A photocopy of a certificate of completion of any of the courses or classes or an affidavit from the instructor, school, club, organization, or group that conducted or taught the course or class attesting to the successful completion of the course or class by the applicant or a copy of any document which shows successful completion of the course or class is evidence of qualification under this section and shall include the instructor's name, signature, and NRA or state instructor identification number, or United States Concealed Carry Association, the USCCA instructor's name, signature, and instructor number or state instructor identification number, or another equivalent organization, their instructor's name, signature, and instructor number or state instructor identification number, if applicable.
+- (f) A photocopy of a certificate of completion of any of the courses or classes referenced in subsection (e) of this section or an affidavit from the instructor, school, club, organization, or group that conducted or taught the course or class attesting to the successful completion of the course or class by the applicant or a copy of any document which shows successful completion of the course or class is evidence of qualification under this section and shall include the instructor's name, signature, and NRA or state instructor identification number, if applicable. - (g) As used in subsection (e) of this section, "ammunition" means ammunition or cartridge cases, primers, bullets, or propellant powder designed for use in any firearm.
+The term "ammunition" includes ammunition designed for training such as marking rounds and simulated training loads. - (f) (h) All concealed weapons license applications must be notarized by a notary public duly licensed under §39-4-1 et seq. of this code.
+Falsification of any portion of the application constitutes false swearing and is punishable under §61-5-2 of this code. - (g) (i) The sheriff shall issue a license unless he or she determines that the application is incomplete, that it contains statements that are materially false or incorrect, or that the applicant otherwise does not meet the requirements set forth in this section.
+The sheriff shall issue, reissue, or deny the license within 45 days after the application is filed if all required background checks authorized by this section are completed. - (h) (i) A license in effect as of the effective date of the amendments to this section enacted during the 2019 regular session of the Legislature shall, subject to revocation for cause, is valid until the licensee's birthday during the fifth year from the date of issuance or five years from the date of issuance, whichever is later in time.
+Renewals of such licenses and licenses newly issued after the effective date of the amendments to this section enacted during the 2019 regular session of the Legislature, subject to revocation for cause, are valid for a period of five years from the licensees' most recent birthday.

-- (f) All concealed weapons license applications must be notarized by a notary public duly licensed under §39-4-1 et seq. of this code.
-Falsification of any portion of the application constitutes false swearing and is punishable under §61-5-2 of this code. - (g) The sheriff shall issue a license unless he or she determines that the application is incomplete, that it contains statements that are materially false or incorrect, or that applicant otherwise does not meet the requirements set forth in this section.
-The sheriff shall issue, reissue, or deny the license within 45 days after the application is filed if all required background checks authorized by this section are completed. - (h) A license in effect as of the effective date of the amendments to this section enacted during the 2019 regular session of the Legislature shall, subject to revocation for cause, is valid until the licensee's birthday during the fifth year from the date of issuance or five years from the date of issuance, whichever is later in time.
-Renewals of such licenses and licenses newly issued after the effective date of the amendments to this section enacted during the 2019 regular session of the Legislature, subject to revocation for cause, are valid for a period of five years from the licensees' most recent birthday. - (i) Each license shall contain the full name and address of the licensee and a space upon which the signature of the licensee shall be signed with pen and ink.
+(i) (k) Each license shall contain the full name and address of the licensee and a space upon which the signature of the licensee shall be signed with pen and ink.
 The issuing sheriff shall sign and attach his or her seal to all license cards.
 The sheriff shall provide to each new licensee a duplicate license card, in size similar to other state identification cards and licenses, suitable for carrying in a wallet, and the license card is considered a license for the purposes of this section.
 All duplicate license cards issued on or after July 1, 2017, shall be uniform across all 55 counties in size, appearance, and information and shall feature a photograph of the licensee.